ucsb-cs32/f23/scrypt/01 - Calculator.md

 - A special token that marks the end of the input: `END`

-To show that your lexer works,  write a main function in `src/lex.cpp` that runs your lexer on a file.
-This program should take  no command line arguments, read text from standard input,  and convert that text into a  sequence of tokens.
+To show that your lexer works,  write a main function in `src/lex.cpp` that runs your lexer on its standard input.
+This program should run with  no command line arguments  and convert its standard input into a  sequence of tokens.
 It should then print those tokens  and their line and column numbers,  one token per line.
 For example, given this input (which ends with a newline):

 ```
 (+(-2 4.444 )
 32(* 5 13.45)(

 ```

 Your program should print the following.
 Columns are line number, column number,